scmerrill/padawan360/README.md

 Installing libraries and using the Arduino IDE is beyond the scope of this documentation.
 Refer to the Arduino website's documentation for how to install libraries and upload software to your Arduino here https://www.arduino.cc/en/Guide and here https://www.arduino.cc/en/guide/libraries#toc5 .
 Note, you do not need to include the library references (ex: `#include <Sabertooth.h>`) directly in your sketch as the code to include them is already there.
 They simply need to be installed so that the Arduino IDE software can find them when compiling the sketch.
 The libraries are provided as zip files to make for easy installation.

+The DYPlayer library has been added to the libraries folder so be sure to install that library as well

 ### USB Shield

 Solder the headers on the USB Shield if you purchased the unassembled version.
 Fit the shield over the Arduino UNO by lining up the pins and pushing in.
 It should fit snugly.
 Plug the Xbox 360 Wireless Receiver USB cable into the USB port.
 That was easy.